-Prior to the onset of the COVID-19 pandemic, Toronto was already experiencing an unprecedented demand for homelessness services due to various factors including a lack of affordable housing options in the city.
+Prior to the onset of the COVID-19 pandemic, Toronto was already experiencing an unprecedented demand for housing and homelessness services due to various factors including a lack of affordable housing options in the city.
 The COVID-19 pandemic has quickly amplified the pre-existing challenges within Toronto's housing and homelessness systems.

-Based on the 2021 Street Needs Assessment, it is estimated that over 7,400 people are experiencing homelessness in Toronto, with approximately 77% being chronically homeless, defined as being homeless for six months or more over the past year.
+Based on the 2021 Street Needs Assessment, it is estimated that over 7,400 people are experiencing homelessness in Toronto, with approximately 74% being chronically homeless, defined as being homeless for six months or more over the past year.
+Further, specific equitydeserving groups, including Indigenous Peoples, Black people, and 2SLGBTQ+ people, are overrepresented in Toronto's homeless population.
+Toronto's 2021 Street Needs Assessment also found that 76% of respondents have one or more health challenge, with a majority (51%) reporting two or more health challenges.
+Individuals who are chronically homeless have a six-fold increased rate of reporting two or more health challenges.

 While ensuring that an adequate emergency shelter response for people in immediate need is important, providing permanent affordable housing with supports is critical to ending chronic homelessness.

 In 2019, the City adopted the HousingTO 2020-2030 Action Plan ("HousingTO Plan") which sets a target of approving 40,000 new affordable rental homes, including 18,000 new supportive housing units by 2030.
-It is also anticipated that a minimum of 1,000 of the new supportive homes will be modular construction.
+The new modular homes with supports in this RFP support the City in meeting these commitments.